Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 Check the possible causes below:

-* The butter was partially melted.
+- The butter was partially melted.

-* The butter was not whipped enough before adding the coffee sauce: The buttercream doesn't separate easily when the butter contains A LOT of air.
+- The butter was not whipped enough before adding the coffee sauce: The buttercream doesn't separate easily when the butter contains A LOT of air.

 In sponge-making, the word "Biscuit" describes how to make a sponge: Whipping egg yolk and egg white separately.
 We often call it "the biscuit method."
-(Sometimes, you don't whip the yolks, or we use whole eggs instead of the yolks, etc. There can be slight differences like that on each recipe.)
+(Sometimes, we don't whip the yolks, or use whole eggs instead of the yolks, etc. There can be slight differences like that on each recipe.)
+With the "Genoise method," on the contrary, whole eggs are whipped together to make a sponge.

 It is an almond sponge cake made from almond & egg batter and meringue.
-It's tender, slightly chewy, and moist - It's often baked thin to enjoy the texture.
+It's tender, slightly chewy, and moist - It's often baked thinly to enjoy the texture.
 The most well-known cake using this sponge is Opera cake.

 📌 VIDEO: Watch How To Make It!